NormHarrison/audiosocket_server/README.md

 A Python socket server for use with the [Asterisk](https://github.com/asterisk/asterisk) [AudioSocket](https://github.com/CyCoreSystems/audiosocket) Dialplan application and channel driver.

-While it's intended to be used like a Python module/library (see example), you can of course use the information provided inside of the main file to make something more custom fit for your needs.
+While it's intended to be used like a Python module/library (see examples), you can of course use the information provided inside of the main file to make something more custom fit for your needs.

 The creator of the Asterisk-side programs also made a library himself in Golang, which you